Wallace Collection: Smoking Room

-Smoking RoomDisplays: Medieval and Renaissance Works of ArtThe Smoking Room exhibits paintings and works of art from the Medieval and Renaissance periods, including the greater part of Sir Richard Wallace's collection of Italian Renaissance maiolica.
+The Smoking Room exhibits paintings and works of art from the Medieval and Renaissance periods, including the greater part of Sir Richard Wallace's collection of Italian Renaissance maiolica.
 Sir Richard Wallace would have invited his male guests to the Smoking Room after dinner, to discuss affairs of the day over an enjoyable pipe or cigar.
 The room had oriental interiors, with walls lined with Turkish-style tiles made by the Minton factory in Stoke-on-Trent, the floor laid with a patterned mosaic.
 A small section of this interior survives in the alcove at the north end of the room.
 This was not only a highly fashionable look for a late Victorian smoking room but also practical, ensuring the smell of smoke did not linger in any fabric furnishings.

-Upper Floor
+First Floor

 Landing

 The Landing serves as the main orientation point on the first floor.
 It is hung with mythological and pastoral paintings by Boucher and is also perhaps the best place to admire the wrought iron work of the staircase balustrade, made in 1719 for the Royal bank in Paris.
 Hertford House was built in 1776–78 for the 4th Duke of Manchester.
 After a brief spell as the Spanish Embassy, it was bought by the 2nd Marquess of Hertford in 1797.
 He added the conservatory, in place of a Venetian window on the Landing and two first-floor rooms on each wing.